 From the 5th century BC onward, the city of Kavala was surrounded by a defensive wall.
 A major modification took place in 1307 during the reign of Andronicos II Palaeologos, when the long walls from the sea to the top of the hill were built.

 The Kavala aqueduct, popularly known as the Kamares, is a well-preserved structure in the city of Kavala and is understandably one of the city’s landmarks.
-While the aqueduct is considered most likely of Roman origin, the present structure dates to the 16th century.
+While the aqueduct is considered to most likely be of Roman origin, the present structure dates to the sixteenth century.

 Tobacco Museum of Kavala

-From the mid-19th century until 1950, Kavala was the largest center for the processing and exporting of tobacco in the Balkans.
-The uniqueness of the Museum lies in the fact that not only does it contain an exhibition on the processing of Oriental tobaccos (which are not found in any other museum in the world), but also in the fact that it is a museum that showcases the economic and social history of the region.
+From the mid-nineteenth century until 1950, Kavala was the largest center for the processing and exporting of tobacco in the Balkans.
+The uniqueness of the museum lies in the fact that it not only contains an exhibition on the processing of Oriental tobaccos (which are not found in any other museum in the world) but also in the fact that it is a museum that showcases the economic and social history of the region.